abhishekjawali/ecs-fis/Readme.md

 #### Lets observe whats happening within ECS
 1. Navigate to ECS Cluster home page.
 Use this [direct link](https://us-west-2.console.aws.amazon.com/ecs/home?region=us-west-2#/clusters)
-2. Select the ECS Cluster thas is created.
-The cluster starts with the name 'EcsFisStack-Cluster'
+2. Select the ECS Cluster thas is created with the name 'ECS-FIS'.
 ![ECS Cluster](/document/images/2-ECS-Cluster.png "ECS Cluster")
-3. Choose the Services tab and click on the service name.
-The service name will being with 'EcsFisStack-SampleAppService'
+3. Choose the Services tab and click on the service name 'sample-app-service'.
 ![ECS Service](/document/images/2-ECS-Service.png "ECS Service")
 4. Click on the Events tab.
 This will list all the events that happened within the services.
 Observe the latest five events.
     a.
 The fifth event says that the ECS task is getting de-registered.
 This is due to the FIS experiment that we executed.
     b.
 The third event says that a new ECS task is being provisioned.
 This is because, ECS service has been configured to run two tasks at any given point in time.
 Since one task was terminated by the experiment, ECS Service identified that the desired tasks is not matching the actual tasks.
 Hence it will balance this by bringing up a new task.
 ![ECS Events](/document/images/2-ECS-Events.png "ECS Events")